-Net debt-to-EBITDA reflects how easily a company can repay its debts from its operational earnings and available cash.
-Schlumberger’s peer Oceaneering Internationals (OII) had a net debt of $430 million at the end of fiscal 1Q16, compared to SLB’s $7.1 billion.
-SLB makes up 20.9% of the iShares US Oil Equipment & Services ETF (IEZ).
+Net-debt-to-EBITDA reflects how easily a company can repay its debts from its operational earnings and available cash.
+Schlumberger’s peer Oceaneering International’s (OII) net debt, by the end of 4Q15, was $410 million, compared to SLB’s $5.96 billion.
+SLB makes up about 7.8% of the Vanguard Energy ETF (VDE).

-From fiscal 1Q13 until fiscal 4Q14, SLB’s total debt increased 20%.
-Its cash and marketable securities increased 35%.
-SLB’s net debt thus increased 5%.
-TTM EBITDA increased 10.5% during the same period, and its net debt-to-EBITDA multiple decreased over the period.
+From 1Q13 until 4Q14, SLB’s total debt increased 20%, while its cash and marketable securities increased by 35%.
+SLB’s net debt, in effect, increased by 5%.
+TTM EBITDA increased by 10.5% during the same period.
+In effect, then, the company’s net-debt-to-EBITDA multiple decreased over this period.

 Since then, the multiple has increased steadily.
-SLB’s long-term debt increased 63% from fiscal 4Q14 to fiscal 1Q16.
-Although cash and marketable securities increased significantly during this period, it couldn’t offset the increase of the company’s total debt.
-Net debt increased 21%, and TTM EBITDA decreased 46% during that period.
-Its net debt-to-EBITDA ratio increased to 1.1x, which was significantly higher than 0.5x at the end of fiscal 4Q14.
+Total debt increased by 42% from 4Q14 until 4Q15.
+However, cash and marketable securities increased significantly during this period, offsetting total debt’s increase.
+So in effect, SLB’s net debt increased marginally.
+SLB’s TTM EBITDA decreased by 40% during the same period while its net-debt-to-EBITDA ratio increased to ~0.8x—significantly higher than the 0.5x ratio we saw at the end of 4Q14.